Make a Plan to Vote

 Check Your Voter Registration Status here!

-*IF YOU REGISTER TO VOTE AFTER OCTOBER 6th 2025 YOU ARE NOT ABLE TO PARTICIPATE IN THE NOVEMBER 4TH ELECTIONS
+*IF YOU REGISTER TO VOTE AFTER APRIL 20TH, 2026, YOU ARE NOT ABLE TO PARTICIPATE IN THE MAY 19TH PRIMARY ELECTIONS

 Step 2: Make Sure Your ID is Ready.